 If you were injured on the job in Brooklyn, you are entitled to receive workers’ compensation benefits.
 Workers’ comp will cover your medical expenses related to the workplace accident and reimburse you for a portion of the wages lost during your recovery.
 Depending on the particular circumstances, you may be entitled to file a third-party lawsuit against a contractor, subcontractor, property owner, or manufacturer if that party’s negligence contributed to your accident and injuries.

-Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 if you have been injured while working as a carpenter, bricklayer, or while performing other construction-related work.
 Our seasoned Brooklyn personal injury trial lawyers have recovered millions in compensation for injured construction workers.
 In a free initial consultation, we can explain your options under the law.